Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: I. Introduction

-We continue to calculate the few-body configurational entropies of the system via combinatorial analysis.
-From a simple computational study, we propose a general form for the Majorana entropy from which we derive the Majorana distribution function.
-The thermodynamics of the Majorana gas is studied in depth in one, two, and three dimensions in the non-relativistic limit with a brief excursion into the 3D ultra-relativistic case, with clear differences and surprising similarities found between the Majorana and Fermi systems.
-Possible realizations of this theory is then discussed in the context of condensed matter and astrophysical environments where Majorana fermions are present in the form of either particle-hole symmetric excitations or high-density gases of extraterrestrial neutrinos.
+The thermodynamics of the Majorana-Schwinger gas is then studied in depth in one, two, and three dimensions in the non-relativistic limit with a brief excursion into the 3D ultra-relativistic case, with clear differences and surprising similarities found between the Majorana-Schwinger and Fermi-Dirac systems.
+The thermodynamics of the non-relativistic Majorana-Schwinger ensemble is then compared with that of other theoretical models and experimentally-studied materials that are proposed to harbor Majorana quasiparticles, with which we find a surprising amount of agreement in the limit where the effects of Pauli exclusion dominate mutual annihilation.
+Possible realizations of our MS statistics is then discussed in the context of astrophysical environments, where Majorana fermions might be present in high-density gases of extraterrestrial neutrinos.